If applying for a Knight-Wallace Fellowship, please review these frequently asked questions.

 When will the Fellows be selected?

-- Early January, 2018 Phase two of application for selected international applicants
+- Early January, 2019 Phase two invitations extended to international applicants

 - Early February Interviews for international finalists